-The robot may only be controlled by a single VEXnet Joystick Remote Control (VEX EDR Part Number: 276-2192) using a VEXnet Key 2.0 (VEX EDR Part Number: 276-3245).
+For Option #1 (VEX) teams: The robot may only be remotely controlled by a single VEXnet Joystick Remote Control (VEX EDR Part Number: 276-2192) using a VEXnet Key 2.0 (VEX EDR Part Number: 276-3245).
 VEXnet Key 1.0 is also permitted.
-The remote control must send all commands to the microcontroller.
+The remote control must send all commands to the controller.
 However, the robot may perform autonomous actions.